-Dangerous Side Effects of Oxycontin.
 When taking prescription medications side effects can occur even when just taking them as prescribed.
 Developing an addiction to your prescription medication can happen when your body becomes used to the feeling it is getting from the drugs.
 Eventually, it can require more of the drug to have the effect that is needed.
 When taking the medications more often and longer than prescribed is when the dangerous side effects can occur.
-Side effects that can change a person’s actions, thinking and can always leave permanent side effects that a person must deal with for the rest of their life!
+Although this drug is safe when used as directed, there are some dangerous side effects of OxyContin when it is abused.

-Short-term side effects that can begin as soon as even taking one pill too many from aside of what is prescribed to a person are:
+Short-term side effects that can begin even after taking one pill too many over the prescribed dosage:

-Even after abusing oxycontin only one time, withdrawal symptoms can occur.
-The body easily become very dependent on the drug and when it no longer has it.
+Even after abusing OxyContin only one time, withdrawal symptoms can occur.
+The body easily becomes dependent on the drug and when it no longer has it.
 It can begin to withdrawal and crave the drug.
-A person who has only for a short time abused oxycontin can begin developing side effects and withdrawal symptoms they may not even notice or understand that that is what is happening.
+A person who has only for a short time abused OxyContin can begin developing side effects and withdrawal symptoms they may not even notice or understand that that is what is happening.
 They can become very moody, latching out with anger towards other people for no reason, and just want to sleep as much as possible and ignore the feeling that they are not receiving that they receive from the drug.

-When taking oxycontin outside of what was instructed by the prescription is when the side effects become more dangerous and can last longer.
-That is also when there becomes a change for an overdose and death.
+When taken outside of what was instructed by the prescription, the side effects of OxyContin become more dangerous and can last longer.
+There becomes a chance for an overdose and death.
 OxyContin abuse often leads to OxyContin dependence.
-This means that you feel the drug is required to function in your daily life, and you use at the expense of other priorities or activities you enjoy.
-Once you’ve become dependent on Oxycontin, you may miss work, fall behind on bills, and experience conflict in relationships because more of your resources and attention are consumed by attempts to obtain and use the substance.
+This means that you feel you need the drug to function in your daily life.
+Once you’ve become dependent on OxyContin, you may miss work, fall behind on bills, and experience conflict in relationships because more of your resources and attention are consumed by attempts to obtain and use the substance.

 When abusing drugs, people don’t focus on the side effects or the consequences that may be faced when the effect they get from the drug is no longer there!
-It isn’t until sometimes when it is least expected that a person learns of the dangerous side effects caused by the abuse of a drug.
 If you or a loved one is experiencing the effects of drug abuse it is not too late to get help.
 Do not be afraid to get help before the effects can do permanent damage on you or your loved one’s life.
-Call today and let someone help you and save your life!
+Call today to learn more about the side effects of OxyContin, and let someone help you and save your life!